Social Media Policy

 If you used location-based services on your mobile phone, you may wish to be aware of the privacy issues related to using these services.
 I do not place my practice as a check-in location on various sites such as Foursquare, Gowalla, Loopt, etc. However, if you have GPS tracking enabled on your device, it is possible that others may surmise that you are a therapy client due to regular check-ins at my office.
 Please be aware of this risk if you are intentionally “checking in,” from my office or if you have a passive LBS app enabled on your phone.

 I rarely use email to communicate with clients.
+Therefore, if you subscribe to my email list, please do not use this (i.e., email) as a way to communicate with me.
 Under specific circumstances that I will discuss with a client directly, I may elect to communicate with you by email.
 Please note that this is an incredibly rare occurrence and done so for very specific purposes.
 If we discuss having email contact, I will ask you to sign an informed consent to email so you are aware of the risks of using this method of communication.
 You are not obligated to ever communicate with me by email.

 If we decide to use email for a specific purpose, please do not email me content related to your therapy sessions, as email is not completely secure or confidential.
 If you choose to communicate with me by email, be aware that all emails are retained in the logs of your and my Internet service providers.
 While it is unlikely that someone will be looking at these logs, they are, in theory, available to be read by the system administrator(s) of the Internet service provider.
 You should also know that any emails I receive from you and any responses that I send to you become a part of your medical record.

 Thank you for taking the time to review my Social Media Policy!
-If you have questions or concerns about any of these policies and procedures or regarding our potential interactions on the Internet, do bring them to my attention so that we can discuss them.
+If you have questions or concerns about any of these policies, procedures. or regarding our potential interactions on the Internet, please bring them to my attention so that we can discuss them.

 The effective date of this policy is September 10, 2016.